osenco/co-op/README.md

 # Co-operative Bank Kenya PHP SDK
 Intuitive PHP SDK Co-operative Bank Kenya API

+## Pre-requisites
+### Create test application
+Login into your account at https://developer.co-opbank.co.ke:9443/store/

+On the left panel, you can see a list of menus.
+Click on Applications to access the list of available applications in which case you can choose to use the default ones or create your own.

+### Subscribe to API(s)
+*Once you are logged in, you will be presented to the following page:
+*Select the application from the drop down list.
+Application is a way of grouping related APIs.
+*You can equally create your own application using steps described earlier.
+*Click “Subscribe”.
+A pop up message appears as shown:

+### Generate Keys
+*Click on “Applications” on the left panel.
+*Choose the application for which you want to generate keys *Choose the appropriate environment from the tabs(production or sandbox ).
+In this manual, we have chosen Sandbox.
+*Specify Callback URL and then click “Generate keys”.
+Leave other fields have default values;

 ## Installation
 Install via composer by typing in your terminal